COSC481W-2020Fall/cosc481w-581-2020-fall-convoluted-classifiers/docs/Code/Retraining models.md

 ### Nov 30th (update)
  - the model trained with the pre-trained model NasNetLarge has 94% accuracy which is good enough so far.

+### Dec 7th (update)
+ - prediction of cross breed dog will be displayed when the top 2 or top 3 predictions have similar confidence of results.
+ - For higher confidence of cross breed dog prediction, we should retrain our model with more images and make more detailed features in each image be detected by the model.